IDIOM - A History

 The article (see download link below), which is re-published with permission from CIO Magazine, features Phil Bowden describing the background to the development of the original IDIOM Decision Manager version 1.
 At the time Phil was the IT Strategy and Planning Manager for NZ's largest insurance company, NZI Insurance, and as a result of Phil's insight, NZI became IDIOM's angel customer.
 IDIOM was formed in April 2001, and this first project went live in December 2001.
 The system is still operational today, underwriting a substantial proportion of NZI's domestic business.

-After NZI went live, work started on version 2 of the IDIOM Decision Manager.
-This version provided a basic text based UI that managed the construction of the configuration document.
+After NZI went live in December 2001, work started on version 2 of the IDIOM Decision Manager.
+This version provided a basic text-based UI that managed the construction of the configuration document.
 This version laid the conceptual foundation for subsequent decision model interfaces, and included the mind-map style branching tree structures.
-While the v2 version did allow users to input a 'decision model' more or less as we know them today, a recent IDIOM user would not recognise them as such.

-The version 3 series of the IDIOM Decision Manager was enhanced over the next 4 years (stopping at v.3.1.8), at which time the IDIOM Decision Manager was substantially re-written to take full advantage of the current generation dotNET framework.
-At this time, further enterprise features were added and the role of the IDIOM Decision Server enhanced.
+The version 3 series of the IDIOM Decision Manager was enhanced over the next 4 years (stopping at v.3.1.8), at which time the IDIOM Decision Manager was substantially re-written to take full advantage of the then current generation dotNET framework.
+At this time, further enterprise features were added and the role of the IDIOM Repository Server enhanced.
+Further substantial but incremental upgrades occurred through a series of version 4.1 and version 4.2 releases through to 2018.
 The runtime architecture has been stable since the earliest releases, and has been progressively updated in both its C# and Java versions to improve performance and support the new model features that have been progressively added to the Decision Manager.
-As of January 2013, the IDIOM Decision Manager is currently at v.4.0.8 with an important new release under development for release 2nd qtr.